Facebook

 License information was derived automatically

-Households Debt in China increased to 99.90 % of gross income in 2018 from 93.40 % in 2017.
-This dataset provides - China Households Debt To Income- actual values, historical data, forecast, chart, statistics, economic calendar and news.
+Households Debt in China increased to 60.10 percent of GDP in the first quarter of 2025 from 60 percent of GDP in the fourth quarter of 2024.
+This dataset provides - China Households Debt To Gdp- actual values, historical data, forecast, chart, statistics, economic calendar and news.

 License information was derived automatically